- A vintage import pressing of this Pink Floyd classic with excellent Double Plus (A++) sound or BETTER on both sides – fairly quiet vinyl too

 - If you’re a fan of the band, and what audiophile wouldn’t be?, this classic from 1975 belongs in your collection.

-- A permanent member of our Rock and Pop Top 100 and, on big speakers at loud levels, a Demo Disc of the Highest Order
+- On big speakers at loud levels, this is a Demo Disc of the Highest Order

 The sound of this very special import pressing is HUGE, open, and spacious like nothing you have ever heard.
 It’s also exceptionally transparent, with substantial amounts of depth and three-dimensionality.

 There is a huge room around the drums that we guarantee you have never heard sound as big and real as it does on this very record.

 Tubey Magical Acoustic Guitar reproduction is superb on the better copies of this recording.
 Simply phenomenal amounts of Tubey Magic can be heard on every strum, along with richness, body and harmonic coherency that have all but disappeared from modern recordings (and especially from modern remasterings).